 What to watch out for

-SWIFT currently connects more than 11,000 of the world's financial institutions through its own network, and has been working on its own trials of blockchain technology.
-Credit card giant Visa is exploring its own blockchain-based cross-border payment options, so Ripple won’t be able to just waltz in and take a big chunk of market share without a fight.
+SWIFT currently connects more than 11,000 of the world's financial institutions through its own network and has been working on its own trials of blockchain technology.
+Credit card giant Visa is also exploring its own blockchain-based cross-border payment options.

 Alongside competition, there is also a constant shadow over how XRP is used within the Ripple ecosystem.
 Usage and network effects might drive price actions to a large extent, but this may not translate into higher prices as directly as expected.
 Trillions of dollars are crossing borders each year, but it's still not clear how much market cap XRP needs to adequately service the industry.

 Activity within the Ripple ecosystem was most recently highlighted by the Security and Exchange Commission (SEC).
 A formal complaint was made that XRP was sold to investors in the US as part of an unregistered securities sale.
 The sale in question generated $1.3 billion.

 As a result of the complaint, the SEC brought a lawsuit against Ripple in December 2020.
 Unlike Bitcoin and Ethereum, which have been marked as commodities, XRP is still viewed as a security, which would place it under the SEC's jurisdiction.
 However, the legal battle is ongoing with Ripple arguing that other official government agencies have not and would not classify XRP as a security.
 The outcome of the case will be a key moment in XRP's future.

 Ripple in the news

 $XRP: Spanish Blockchain Startup Demonstrates a New Use for XRP Ledger